 Establish an understanding of your crossmatch results with the transplant team.

-- Convey the importance of avoiding or at least reporting potential sensitizing events to the transplant team and to the laboratory.
+- Convey the importance of avoiding sensitizing events and immediately reporting potential sensitizing events to the transplant team and the laboratory.

 - Patients should notify the transplant team prior to being transfused, having surgery, etc. Retest patients whose antibody profiles may have changed.

 - Review patients with special requirements for compatibility (e.g., children, patients unable or unwilling to accept a donor with potential incompatibilities).